mdsol-share/crichton/doc/data_descriptors.md

       * `external_hash` - Retrieve a hash from an external source Only one of `list`, `hash`, `external_list`or `external_hash` may be present, this applies also for included href entries.
+     In case of the `external_list` or `external_hash`, the link needs to contain a fragment to indicate what element the list or hash is in and the attributes
+     * `key_name` - specifies the name of the attribute inside the element that the key will be taken from
+     * `value_name` - (only for hashes) specifies the attribute the value will be taken from are used to specify the fields that are to be used to assemble the list or hash.
+In case of the list, the key and value are identical so the `value_name` is not needed.

 ### Template Properties
 The following properties are only used with semantic descriptors representing templates (media-type form,